Dronicode/dronicos-perfect-homelab/Docker/Perfect Docker.md

 `sudo docker node update --label-add <LABEL> <HOSTNAME>`
 Eg: "sudo docker node update --label-add media epic-media-server" (give the label 'media' to the worker who's hostname is 'epic-media-server')

-# Volumes
+# Persistent storage

-Docker containers have no access to the host's file system, so if the service requires configuration files it not will have them when it starts.
-Containers are also stateless.
-This means that all the data and everything inside a container disappears as soon as it is stopped.
-In order to provide needed configuration files and keep any output data, folders need to be mounted between the host filesystem and the container.
-This is called persistent storage.
+Docker containers are stateless, they have no access to the host's file system by default.
+The services inside containers have no access to configuration files they need, and any output files disappear as soon as the container is stopped because.
+To provide needed configuration files and keep any output data, folders in the host filesystem need to be linked to the container filesystem.
+This gives it persistent storage.
+There are two different ways to provide persistent storage to a container- volumes, and bind mounts.

-Mounting files to a container gives it a link to read or write to those files in the host system.
-This can be done with bind mounts which directly refer to the path on the host system at runtime, or with volumes which can be configured separately from the container and referred by name or even re-used by other containers who need the same files.
-Volumes have several advantages and will be used here.
+Docker volumes are named objects managed by the docker engine and stored in /var/lib/docker/volumes/.
+They can be referred to by name and mounted in multiple containers at once.
+Bind mounts can be configured to directly reference any specific files or folders in the host filesystem which already exist and mount them to the container.
+Swarm mode is a little more complex, storage must be shared with all nodes so containers can mount the needed files on any node in the cluster.
+If using volumes, certain volume drivers like NFS and SSHFS can be used to share a volume with other nodes.
+This has some advantage for convenience but all the files remain on a single machine which then acts as a point of failure for all the others.
+Bind mounts do not have any built in solution for swarms, so the architect has to provide their own.
+A common 3rd party solution is to use glusterFS volumes which is more complex to set up than docker volumes but distributes the volume to all nodes resulting in a high availbility platform using replication.

-There is an additional challenge with swarm mode.
-Volumes need be shared or distributed somehow across the swarm to keep the data and configurations consistent between all nodes so containers function the same no matter on which node they run.
-Rather than sharing the volumes from a single source, I will use glusterFS to replicate and distribute the whole DOCKERDIR across all nodes then let each of them mount volumes from their local copy.
-This ensures high availability of data and less chance of corruption.
+Although docker volumes are powerful and convenient, we want to keep all our data in one single location and already will need to use bind mounts for many config files so it makes sense to use it for everything and also benefit from high availability and a lower chance of data corruption with glusterFS.

 ## Prepare hostname resolution